-This post was written by Dusty Elias Kirk and Gerald S. Dickinson.
+This post was also written by Gerald S. Dickinson.

 Pennsylvania municipalities and potential developers interested in converting vacant, abandoned, tax delinquent or foreclosed properties into productive use should take note of legislation enacted in 2012 that permits a municipality with more than 10,000 residents to create a land bank.1 Land banks are governmental entities that convert such properties into productive use, particularly for developers who seek to capitalize on land that would otherwise remain blighted and underdeveloped.
 Land banks also enable developers to acquire property that might otherwise be impossible or too costly to acquire because of clouded legal title.